 - Abolish all taxes on W-2 income, regardless of wherever derived.
 Any tax upon the People’s livelihoods is tyranny, but if congress shall no longer impose taxes on wages, salaries, tips, or any gratuity, this will open a large hole on the federal revenue structure that will have to be closed through excise taxes on business operations and expenses (see below).
 From a practical standpoint, it is impossible to consistently enforce a tax code on literally over one hundred million people, so this will more efficiently direct federal enforcement on a smaller population of businesses.

 - Abolish all taxes on inheritances or properties or estates.
 If it is unjust for Congress to seize the incomes and livelihoods of the People when they are living, it is no less unjust to seize the incomes and livelihoods of the People when they are dead.

 - Tax only net profits (revenue less all expenses) of business operations, consistent with the Generally Accepted Accounting Principles.
 When people no longer have to give their earnings to the government, that money will reappear on the balance sheets of businesses across the United States.
 Once a tax code is brought in line with accounting principles that companies depend upon to make sound financial decisions, the reporting of incomes to stakeholders of the business will match that which is reported to the tax collectors, which would eliminate legal tax avoidance accounting practices.

 - Tax the purchase or the sale (not both) of real estate for business use, capital manufacturing equipment, financial instruments (including when they are issued as compensation), and goods that could be considered luxury or investment goods (such as jewelry, artwork, planes, automobiles, vans, trucks and boats).
 These excise and sales taxes replace the revenues lost from the abolished direct taxes on the People.
 When tax codes are made congruent with the motivations of businesses, revenues will come naturally and justly from business operations.
-Many of these transactions have formerly been excluded as “expenses” in accounting of business operations.
-These excise taxes is insured to be a new tax revenue stream.
+Many of these transactions have formerly been excluded as “expenses” in accounting of business operations, so these excise taxes are insured to be a new tax revenue stream.